 On its surface, Sardinia is the very definition of a Mediterranean island destination: blue waters, green-yet-rugged terrain, and rocky coastlines interrupted occasionally by white sand beaches.
 As Italy's second largest island, it has its share of name-brand attractions.
 Porto Pino, Costa Smeralda and San Teodoro are well-known seaside destinations that draw hordes of beach-seekers, wealthy yacht-owners, and jet-set travelers during the summer high season.
 Other attractions, such as the medieval town of Alghero, are popular with visiting history buffs and curiosity seekers who want to take a break from the beach.
 For most visitors, these few places are the face of Sardinia.

-.
+However, the island's true magic, especially from a nature-lover’s perspective, is its interior and its less-accessible sections of coastline.
+These sometimes-rugged, always-scenic places are characterized by their agriculture, natural landscapes, and the inhabitants' general sense of la dolce vita.
 Sardinia's tourism infrastructure is focused on its cities and high traffic beach destinations, making it easy to reach these places by train, hired car or express bus.
 Transit services are a little bit scarcer in less-visited parts of the island, but biking, hiking and even riding a steam train are viable, practical transportation alternatives that also happen to be quite green.

 Like many other nature destinations, eco-tourists are presented with a catch-22 when it comes to transportation on Sardinia.
 Earth-lovers want a low impact, nature-centered vacation, but getting to the best natural attractions in a timely manner may require abandoning their carbon-free ambitions and renting a car.
 For those who are pressed for time, small, gas-sipping vehicles are available for rent in Cagliari, the island's capital, and other major towns around the island.
 Scooters and motorbikes are also available.